 "Lindsey Connolly has proven herself to be an able assistant coach by patiently and dutifully taking care of the myriad of details necessary for a team’s success," said Smelley, "She is knowledgeable about the distance training program and she quietly observes the traits of individual athletes in order to best encourage and coach them.
 She is a good advisor on training, travel arrangements, athlete’s needs and anticipating problems."

 "I really enjoyed my time on the cross country and track teams while at Westmont and want to continue to be a part of the future of Westmont Cross Country and Track and Field.
 The coaching staff and athletes are quality people that I enjoy working and being with.
 I’m thankful for the opportunity to experience the coaching side of running and to learn more about running tactics and planning workouts."

 A native of Santa Barbara County, Connolly grew up in Carpinteria and competed for Carpinteria High School.
-Connolly also works at the Santa Barbara Museum of Natural History Ty Warner Sea Center where she serves as an Exhibit Interpreter and Floor Supervisor.

 "Our mission is to raise the Haitian children above the pain and suffereing that their country endures and provide for them a future of love, hope and faith," said Connolly.

 Josh Priester enters his fifth year with the Westmont College Track and Field program.
 Priester coaches the Warriors’ combined events (heptathlon/decathlon) athletes and jumps in addition to directing the sprints/hurdles training programs.

 In his first four years with the program, Westmont student-athletes in the Combined Events and Jumps have produced thirteen All-American performances, one National Champion and three National Runner-Up finishes at the NAIA Indoor & Outdoor National Championships.